mafintosh/kirby/README.md

               the defaults for the options below are configured based on instances with the same name
                 --ami,-i [image] to set the ami
-                --key,-k [keypair] to set the key-pair used for ssh --type,-t [instance-type] to set the instance type --group,-g [group-name] to set the security group --zone,-z [zone] to specify which availabilty zone to launch in --script,-s [filename] to specify a launch script --script,-s to specify a launch script interactively --role,-r [role-name] to set a iam instance profile role --load-balancer [elb-name] to register instance with elb.
+                --key-name,-k [key-pair-name] to set the key-pair used for ssh --instance-type,-t [instance-type] to set the instance type --security-group,-g [security-group-name] to set the security group --availability-zone,-z [zone] to specify which availabilty zone to launch in --script,-s [filename] to specify a launch script --script,-s to specify a launch script interactively --iam-role,-r [role-name] to set a iam instance profile role --load-balancer [elb-name] to register instance with elb.
                 --defaults,-d [instance-id] to set default values for options based on another instance. if omitted the latest instance with the same